 If you on the other hand got a proper farming setup you could probably try Titan on Saturn or Cameira/IO on Jupiter.

-Go Survival on Phobos probably one of the better bets since quite low level, you probably get a ton there :) Try Stickney.
+Go Survival on Phobos probably one of the better bets since quite low level, you probably get a ton there :) (got about 1.5k without boosters or hydroid/nekros for 27min on a phobos survival being 2 people only in the team) Try Stickney.

 Quick Credit runs on Gabii @ Ceres